LiskArchive/lisk-sdk/README.md

 ## Utility Scripts

-There are couple of command line scripts that facilitate users of lisk to perform handy operations.
+There are a couple of command line scripts that facilitate users of lisk to perform handy operations.
 All scripts are located under `./framework/src/modules/chain/scripts/` directory and can be executed directly by `node framework/src/modules/chain/scripts/<file_name>`.

 #### Generate Config

-This script will help you to generate unified version of configuration file for any network.
+This script will help you to generate a unified version of the configuration file for any network.
 Here is the usage of the script:

 ```
 Usage: generate_config [options]